Kindergarten: Hong Kong

 Pre-primary Services in Hong Kong refers to provision of education and care to young children by kindergartens and child care centres.
 Kindergartens, registered with the Education Bureau, provide services for children from three to six years old.
 Child care centres, on the other hand, are registered with the Social Welfare Department and include nurseries, catering for children aged two to three, and creches, looking after infants from birth to two.

 At present, most of the kindergartens operate on a half-day basis offering upper and lower kindergarten and nursery classes.
 Some kindergartens also operate full-day kindergarten classes.
 Child care centres also provide full-day and half-day services with most centres providing full-day services.

 The aim of pre-primary education in Hong Kong is to provide children with a relaxing and pleasurable learning environment to promote a balanced development of different aspects necessary to a child's development such as the physical, intellectual, language, social, emotional and aesthetic aspects.

 To help establish the culture of self-evaluation in kindergartens and to provide reference for the public in assessing the quality and standard of pre-primary education, the Education Bureau has developed performance indicators for pre-primary institutions in Hong Kong.
-Commencing in the 2000/01 school year, quality assurance inspection was launched to further promote the development of quality early childhood education.
+Commencing in the 2000–2001 school year, quality assurance inspection was launched to further promote the development of quality early childhood education.

 Hungary

-In Hungary a kindergarten is called an óvoda ("place for caring").
-Children attend kindergarten between ages 3–6/7 (they go to school in the year in which they have their 7th birthday).
-Attendance in kindergarten is compulsory from the age of 3 years, though exceptions are made for developmental reasons.
+In Hungary a kindergarten is called an óvoda ("protectory").
+Children attend kindergarten between ages three and six or seven (they go to school in the year in which they have their seventh birthday).
+Attendance in kindergarten is compulsory from the age of three years, though exceptions are made for developmental reasons.
 Though kindergartens may include programs in subjects such as foreign language and music, children spend most of their time playing.
 In their last year, children begin preparation for elementary school.

 Most kindergartens are state-funded.
 Kindergarten teachers are required to have a diploma.

 India

 In India, there are only informal directives pertaining to pre-primary education, for which pre-primary schools and sections need no affiliation.
 Directives state that children who are three years old on 30 September in the given academic year are eligible to attend nursery and kindergarten classes.
-Typically, children spend 3 to 4 years of their time in pre-primary school after which they are eligible to attend 1st Standard in Primary School which falls under HRD ministry norms.
-Pre-primary is not mandatory, however, it is preferred.
-All government schools and affiliated private schools allow children who are 5 years of age to enroll in standard 1 of a primary school.
+Typically, children spend three to four years of their time in pre-primary school after which they are eligible to attend 1st standard in primary school which falls under HRD ministry norms.
+Pre-primary is not mandatory; however, it is preferred.
+All government schools and affiliated private schools allow children who are five years of age to enroll in standard 1 of a primary school.
 Mid-day meals are provided in most parts of the country and institutes run by the government.